porterhq/porter/Readme.md

 co(oceanify.compileAll())
 ```

-Oceanify will compile all the modules within `components` directory, find their
-dependencies in `node_modules` directory and compile them too.
+Oceanify will compile all the components that matches `opts.match`, find their dependencies in `node_modules` directory and compile them too.

-You can try the one in [Oceanify Example][oceanify-example].
+You can try the one in [Oceanify Example](https://github.com/erzu/oceanify/tree/master/examples/default).
 Just execute
 `npm run precompile`.

 ### `.compileStyleSheets*([options])`

 `.compileStyleSheets([options])` is a generator function.
-You need to wrap the
-returned generator object to make it function properly.
+You need to wrap the returned generator object to make it function properly.

 ```js
 const co = require('co')